 In short, there are two ways a relative can help you qualify for a mortgage including being a co-borrower on your loan or providing a down payment gift.
 Continue reading to understand the positives and negatives of each approach so you can determine the best way for a relative to help you buy a home.

-The first way your relative can help you qualify for a mortgage and buy a home is to be a co-borrower (technically called a co-mortgagor) on your loan.
-In this case, your relative is included on both the mortgage and as an owner on the property title, so you own the home together and are both legally responsible for the loan.
-Your relative's assets can help you pay for the down payment on the home.
-For example, he or she could use personal funds to pay for the down payment as a gift to you.
+The first way your relative can help you qualify for a mortgage is to be a co-borrower (technically called a co-mortgagor) on your loan.
+Also commonly referred to as co-signing the loan, your relative is included on both the mortgage note and as an owner on the property title, so you own the home together and are both legally responsible for the loan.

-The second way your relative can help you buy a home is to simply give you a down payment gift.
-In this case, your relative is not on the mortgage and is not on the property title.
-Only you own the home and you are solely legally responsible for the mortgage.
+The second way your relative can help you buy a home is to give you a down payment gift.
+In this scenario, your relative does not need to be on the mortgage or the property title, in which case only you own the home and are solely legally responsible for the loan.